taskrabbit/offshore/README.md

     group :test do
       gem 'offshore'
     end

+You might need something like this to your test.rb application config:

+    Offshore.redis = "localhost:6379"

 Then run something like this on the command line

     rails s thin -e test -p 4111

-You need to include an SQL file to load in with in this app
+In you want it anything but blank, you must create a rake task called offshore:seed that creates the test database referenced in the database.yml file in the test environment.
+Something like this would work.

+    namespace :offshore do
+      task :preload do
+        ENV['RAILS_ENV'] = "test"
+      end
+      task :setup => :environment

+      desc "seeds the db for offshore gem" task :seed do
+        Rake::Task['db:migrate'].invoke
+        Rake::Task['db:test:prepare'].invoke
+        Rake::Task['db:seed'].invoke
+      end
+    end

+The :preload and :setup steps will be invoked in that order before your :seed call.
+They are actually unnecessary here, but shown in case you have something more complex to do.

 #### Notes

 * For other Rack apps, you should be able to use Offshore::Middleware directly.
 * This middleware is included automatically in Rails via Railties.
 * The server is meant to be a singular resource accessed by many test threads (parallelization of tests).
-It accomplishes this through a mutex and queueing.
+It accomplishes this through a mutex and polling its availability.
-* Redis is required on this app.

 ## Client